-By "seedless," we mean that you should not write down or keep a copy of the seed phrase that is generated during the hardware device setup process.
+By "seedless," we mean that it's not absolutely necessary to retain the seed phrase backup that is generated during the hardware device setup process.

-The reason behind this is that having a seed phrase backup allows that key to be compromised without your knowledge.
+Having a seed phrase backup allows that key to be compromised without your knowledge.
+Anyone who views the seed phrase could recreate that key on a totally separate device.

 Furthermore, your hardware wallet device can be secured with a PIN code, passphrase, or both - seed phrases cannot.

-Seedless only works in a multisig setup because other keys exist to sign a transaction in the event that one of them is lost.
+Seedless only works in a multisig setup such as what Casa offers because other keys exist to sign a transaction in the event that one of them is lost.

 In the unlikely event that your hardware device is lost or damaged, you can still use the remaining keys in your multisig setup to spend funds.